XiurouWu/xiurouwu.github.io/content/authors/admin/_index.md

 # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
  #-icon: cv
   # icon_pack: ai
-  # link: uploads/resume.pdf
+  # link: uploads/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "xrwu@ucdavis.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 I am an environmental and resource economist.
 My research focuses on conservation and sustainable resource management, balancing economic and ecological goals.
-My current research 1) address ecosystem service trade-offs in complicated integrated bioeconomic systems, 2) develop a more refined trip level models of fishers’ spatial-temporal decision-making process, motived by the high frequency space-time data in fishing activities and movement.
 My methods include dynamic optimization, mathematical programming, and econometrics.

 I am on the job market and will be available for interviews at the 2022 ASSA Meetings.

- {{% staticref "uploads/cv.pdf" %}}Download my CV{{% /staticref %}}
+ {{% staticref "uploads/cv.pdf" %}}Download CV{{% /staticref %}}